Poison control center: Palestine

 The Palestinian Poison Control and Drug Information Centre was established in 2006, by Ansam Sawalha.

 Saudi Arabia

 The poison control department in King Fahad Medical City provides its service for healthcare professionals 24/7 throughout the year.

 Sweden

 Giftinformationscentralen is responsible for poison control in Sweden.

 United Kingdom

 The National Poisons Information Service (NPIS) provides toxicological information to health professionals to ensure patients receive appropriate treatment.
-NPIS do not take calls from the general public, who are instead advised to contact the non-emergency 111 number for specific information on poisons, or 999 in an emergency.
+NPIS does not take calls from the general public, who are instead advised to contact the non-emergency 111 number for specific information on poisons, or 999 in an emergency.

 United States

 America's Poison Centers manages a 24-hour hotline (1-800-222-1222), which is continuously staffed by pharmacists, physicians, nurses, and poison information specialists who have received dedicated training in the field of toxicology.
 Calls to the number are automatically routed to the Poison Center that covers the territory from which the call is placed.
 It has a TTY/TDD number for the hearing impaired.
 Poison educators across the country also offer poison prevention training and education sessions to community institutions, along with educational materials.